 While the Ministry of Justice is responsible for cemeteries, there’s been no formal survey carried out by government into how much space is actually left.

 Another survey carried out by York into public attitudes towards reusing graves found that the majority of those interviewed didn’t think reuse was a bad idea – amongst some groups there was strong support.
-Regional variation in attitudes, though, was quite wide.
+Regional variation in attitudes, however, was quite wide.

 We think that a national reassessment into grave space is due.
 As Tim Morris of the Institute of Cemetery and Crematorium Management has said, “In the end, burial could be priced out of existence.
 Re-use is the only sustainable option available.”